Plasmaphiles/api-example/README.md

 });
 ```

 Now if you kill your server in the terminal and run `node server.js` again, when you refresh your webpage you should see something like `{"msg":"Hello, World!"}`.
 This means that you've successfully set up your first route!
-Let's try adding a few more.